GPT-PINN: Generative Pre-Trained Physics-Informed Neural Networks toward non-intrusive Meta-learning of parametric PDEs: The GPT-PINN framework

 \subsection{Training the reduced network GPT-PINN: the greedy algorithm}

 With the online solver described in Section \ref{sec:onlinesolver}, we are ready to present our greedy algorithm.
-Its main steps are outlined in Algorithm \ref{alg:gptpinn_greedy}.
+Its main steps are outlined in Algorithm \ref{alg:gptpinn_greedy} with its flowchart provided in Figure \ref{fig:flowchart}.
 The meta-network adaptively ``learns'' the parametric dependence of the system and ``grows'' its sole hidden layer one neuron/network at a time in the following fashion.
-We first randomly select, in the discretized parameter domain, one parameter value $\bmu^1$ and train the associated (highly accurate) PINN $\Psi_{\mathsf{NN}}^{\theta^1}$.
-The algorithm then decides how to ``grow'' its meta-network by scanning the entire discrete parameter space and, for each parameter value, training this reduced network (of 1 hidden layer with 1 neuron $\Psi_{\mathsf{NN}}^{\theta^1}$).
+We first randomly select, in the discretized parameter domain $\Xi_{\rm train}$, one parameter value $\bmu^1$ and train the associated (highly accurate) PINN $\Psi_{\mathsf{NN}}^{\theta^1}$.
+The algorithm then decides how to ``grow'' its meta-network by scanning the entire discrete parameter space $\Xi_{\rm train}$ and, for each parameter value, training this reduced network (of 1 hidden layer with 1 neuron $\Psi_{\mathsf{NN}}^{\theta^1}$).
 As it scans, it records an error indicator $\Delta_{\mathsf{NN}}^r(\bc(\bmu))$.
 The next parameter value $\bmu^2$ is the one generating the largest error indicator.
 The algorithm then proceeds by training a full PINN at $\bmu^2$ and therefore grows its hidden layer into two neurons with customized (but pre-trained) activation functions $\Psi_{\mathsf{NN}}^{\theta^1}$ and $\Psi_{\mathsf{NN}}^{\theta^2}$.
 This process is repeated until the stopping criteria is met which can be either that the error indicator is sufficiently small or a pre-selected size of the reduced network is met.
 At every step, we select the parameter value that is approximated most badly by the current meta-network.
 We end by presenting how we initialize the weights $\bc(\bmu)$ when we train $\mathsf{NN}^{\rm r}(2, n-1, 1)$ on Line 3 of Algorithm \ref{alg:gptpinn_greedy}.
 They are initialized by a linear interpolation of up to $2^{d_s}$ closest neighbors of $\bmu$ within the chosen parameter values $\{\bmu^1, \dots, \bmu^N\}$.
 Recall that $d_s$ is the dimension of the parameter domain.